astridx/meinblog/sik/r/react-hooks-migration/index.md

 ---
-title: "From Class Components to Function Components"
+title: 'From Class Components to Function Components'
-description: "React Hooks change how we will write React applications in the future.
-This tutorial shows how to convert from React class components to React Function components with React Hooks ..."
+description: 'React Hooks change how we will write React applications in the future.
+This tutorial shows how to convert from React class components to React Function components with React Hooks ...'
-date: "2019-03-26T07:50:46+02:00"
+date: '2019-03-26T07:50:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react hooks", "react hooks migration", "react hooks class component", "react hooks function component"]
+keywords:
+  [
+    'react hooks',
+    'react hooks migration',
+    'react hooks class component',
+    'react hooks function component',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />